typesense/postman/README.md

 ## Import the environment

-We have provided the [Postman Environment](/Typesense-v0.21.0.postman_environment.json), you need to import that as well.
+We have provided the [Postman Environment](/typesense.postman_environment.json) -- you need to import that as well.

 ![Environment Import](/screenshots/env_import.png)
 ---
 **NOTE**

-To get a better understanding of what postman environments are take a look at [this.](https://learning.postman.com/docs/sending-requests/managing-environments/)
+To get a better understanding of what Postman environments are take a look at [here](https://learning.postman.com/docs/sending-requests/managing-environments/).

 ---
 ## Edit the environment